HOLYMDZ/drawMolecule/README.md

 # drawMolecule
-A tiny tool to draw molecular from a Gauss .log file.
+A tiny tool to draw molecule from a Gauss .log file.

 This is now wrote for C_60, but I removed the uploaded log file.
 To draw something different, it must be modified.